-The job of a clean up crew (CUC), in a saltwater aquarium, is to keep the tank clean by eating the leftover food, algae and detritus in your tank.
-A clean up crew typically consists of a mixture of crabs, snails and the occasional shrimp.
+The job of a clean up crew (CUC), in a saltwater aquarium, is to keep the tank clean by eating the leftover food, algae, and detritus in your tank.
+A clean up crew typically consists of a mixture of crabs, snails, and the occasional shrimp.

 But the use of clean up crews is controversial in the hobby.

-- The argument in favor of CUCs is that they provide the valuable service within the tank of removing food and detritus waste that would otherwise pollute the tank.
+- The argument in favor of CUCs is that they provide valuable service within the tank of removing food and detritus waste that would otherwise pollute the tank.
 CUCs also graze on algae, keeping it in check.

-- The argument against CUCs is that they add unnecessary bioload and waste to the tank, essentially straining the system more than it would be if the clean up crew wasn’t there in the first place.
+- The argument against CUCs is that they add unnecessary bioload and waste to the tank, essentially straining the system more than it would be if the cleanup crew wasn’t there in the first place.

 Over the past year or so, I’ve watched as ‘the herd thinned out’ (clean up crews don’t really travel in herds) in my tank.
 Personally, I’m conflicted and don’t know whether I should replenish my crew.
 But before I decide, I thought it might be worth belaboring the point here for a few minutes.
 I hope you don’t mind.
 The reason I’m conflicted is that I think both sides are right.
 Clearly, the clean up crews I have had have spent a lot of time and energy moving around my tank eating stuff I would otherwise have to clean out myself.
 But I honestly have no idea if they do more harm than good.
 I don’t even know how you would prove that hypothesis.
 But why let facts and proofs get in the way of a good (or even mediocre) story.
 Here is my thought process: